FearandGreed/cryptodata/README.md

 ### limitations
 - can give you data in USD/BTC/ETH (according to what CoinPaprika is providing)
 - won't give you any specific exchange data
-- won't give you global market data like total marketcap (possible but not yet implemented)
 - should respect CoinPaprika API fair use since it pull all data in one API call (rate limit is 10 reqs/s), but since request come from google's servers, i can't guarantee the fair use
 - for now CoinPaprika's API is free, i can't guarantee it won't change
-- performances are not great, but it does the job (remember, it's free)
+- performances might not be great, but it does the job (remember, it's free)

 ### improve it
 - i'm  welcoming issues, forks and PR, feel free to do better than what i did and if you do, share it !